 1886 - Lenin's father dies on 24 January.

 1887 - Lenin's eldest brother Aleksandr is involved in an attempt by the People's Will to assassinate Tsar Alexander III.
-However the bid fails and Aleksandr is arrested and executed.
+The attempt fails and Aleksandr is arrested and executed.

 Greatly affected by his brother's death, Lenin joins the People's Will.